tim-schilling/debug-tutorial/docs/lab2.md

 Let's consider what we know:

-- The pages are rendering correctly and there are no errors.
+- The pages render correctly and there are no errors.
-- The pages were rendering "fast" earlier, but over time as the data set has grown they have slowed down.
+- The pages rendered "fast" earlier, but over time as the data set has grown, they have slowed down.